hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 @GalenIvanov feel free to pass that along to the author.
 If they want to use it, ask if they'll give us credit and point to https://www.redlake-tech.com/products/diagrammar-for-windows/.
 You can send them the working grammar from @toomasv as well.

-[20:31:45](#mQ0DC2VncsfzHctyzO5Ys2eTKWbBSccB_6IEQhbGpGg) <hiiamboris (NOT THIS ONE)>: the image doesn't zoom for me (files.gitter.im inaccessible) Ì†ΩÌ∏ï
+[20:31:45](#mQ0DC2VncsfzHctyzO5Ys2eTKWbBSccB_6IEQhbGpGg) <hiiamboris (NOT THIS ONE)>: the image doesn't zoom for me (files.gitter.im inaccessible) üòï

 [20:32:14](#uy6d5DMoxnY0k6E2hPB1fjykapxpGHs2xzrmWsqq3hA) <hiiamboris (NOT THIS ONE)>:
 * the image doesn't zoom for me (says files.gitter.im inaccessible, but ping works) :/